yalmip/yalmip.github.io/_posts/examples/2021-05-05-integratedpwa.md

 First, note that the integral is \\( \int_0^x f(z)dz  = \int_0^{u_1} f_1(z)dz + \int_{u_1}^{u_2} f_2(z)dz + \ldots \\).

-Sum up these parts and we have our piecewise quadratic functions in the three regions.
+Use [int](/command/int) to perform symbolic integration, sum up these parts and we have our piecewise quadratic functions in the three regions.

 ````matlab
 sdpvar z